 French, English, Spanish, Hindi

-Tara Varma is a policy fellow and head of the Paris office of the European Council on Foreign Relations, where she follows French foreign policy and European and Asian security developments.
+Tara Varma was a senior policy fellow and head of the Paris office of the European Council on Foreign Relations until December 2022, where she followed French foreign policy and European and Asian security developments.

 Quatrième podcast de la série consacrée à la crise des réfugiés.
 Tara Varma, coordinatrice du bureau de Paris de l'ECFR, discute avec Bassma Kodmani,…